Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: The GePUP-E formulation of INSE

 The most important feature of GePUP-E is the exponential decay of $\nabla\cdot\mathbf{w}$.

 \begin{theorem} The evolution of $\nabla\cdot\mathbf{w}$ in the GePUP-E formulation (\ref{eq:GePUP-E}) is governed by the heat equation with homogeneous Dirichlet conditions,

-which implies $\|\nabla\cdot\mathbf{w}(t)\| \le e^{-\nu C(t-t_0)} \|\nabla\cdot\mathbf{w}(t_0)\|$ where $t_0$ is the initial time and $C$ a positive constant independent of $\mathbf{w}$. \end{theorem} \begin{proof} See \cite[Theorem 4]{Li2024GePUP-E}. \end{proof}
+which implies $\|\nabla\cdot\mathbf{w}(t)\| \le e^{-\nu C(t-t_0)} \|\nabla\cdot\mathbf{w}(t_0)\|$ where $t_0$ is the initial time and $C$ a positive constant independent of $\mathbf{w}$. \end{theorem} \begin{proof} See \cite[Theorem 4]{Li2025GePUP-E}. \end{proof}

 Theorem \ref{thm:decayOfVelDiv-GePUP-E} and the initial condition (\ref{eq:initialConditionW}) dictate that $\nabla\cdot \mathbf{w}=0$ always holds.
-However, in practical computations $\nabla\cdot \mathbf{w}$ might not be zero at each time step, due to the nonlinear convection term and the error of the discrete projection.
-Then the exponential decay of $\nabla\cdot \mathbf{w}$ becomes a valuable mechanism to control the velocity divergence.
-This mechanism is fully exploited in this work.
+In practical computations, however, $\Div \avg{\mathbf{w}}$, the discrete counterpart of $\nabla\cdot \mathbf{w}$, might not be zero at each time step, due to the imperfection of the discrete projection and the discretization errors of other spatial operators such as $\mathbf{u}\cdot\nabla \mathbf{u}$.
+Then the exponential decay of $\nabla\cdot \mathbf{w}$ becomes valuable in controlling the evolution of $\Div \avg{\mathbf{w}}$.
+Such a mechanism is fully exploited in this work.